pikvm/pikvm/pages/vnc.md

 5. Switch filesystem back to read-only: `ro`.

 # Configuring the client
-We recommend [TigerVNC](https://tigervnc.org) for a better experience.
+We recommend [TigerVNC](https://tigervnc.org) for a better experience on desktop.
 Here are our recommended settings for TigerVNC:
 * **Compression** tab:
   - Choose **Tight** encoding as preferred and color-level **Full**.